 Researchers are not sure exactly why obesity increases the risk of these cancers.
 Breast cancer is hormone linked.
 Its development is affected by amounts of the sex hormones oestrogen and testosterone.
 Fatty tissue produces an enzyme called aromatase.
 Aromatase affects the balance between these hormones and this may explain why being obese affects your risk of breast cancer.

 Although obesity increases breast cancer risk if you are post menopausal, it lowers breast cancer risk if you are pre menopausal.
 But the risk of breast cancer increases strongly with age, and being obese increases the risk of several cancers as well as other diseases.
 So it is important to maintain a healthy body weight throughout your life.

 We now know that alcohol can increase your risk of a number of cancers.
 A review in 2011 by Cancer Research UK suggests that around 4 out of 100 cancers (4%) are linked to alcohol.
 It increases the risk of mouth cancer, liver cancer, breast cancer, bowel cancer, and throat cancer, which includes pharyngeal cancer, laryngeal cancer and cancer of the food pipe (oesophagus).

 Even moderate alcohol intake increases your risk of cancer.
-A recent UK study showed that women who drink one or two drinks a day have a slightly increased risk of cancer.
+A recent UK study showed that women who drink 1 or 2 drinks a day have a slightly increased risk of cancer.